JannyK/fitnessjiffy-spring/README.md

 [Spring Boot](http://projects.spring.io/spring-boot/) in particular.
 I used the code and build process here as the basis for a lengthy blog post on Spring Boot (http://steveperkins.com/use-spring-boot-next-project), which was linked from the Spring website and drew a bit of attention in that community.

+[FitnessJiffy ETL](https://github.com/steve-perkins/fitnessjiffy-etl) is a companion project... a command-line tool for migrating data from previous incarnations of this application, or for exporting the data from any version into JSON format.

 ## Technologies Used